Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 This command configures a given pin to read a filament sensor and configures filament monitoring for its corresponding extruder.
 The filament sensor may be a simple switch that detects the presence of filament, or a sensor that measures filament motion (e.g. laser, magnetic or pulsed filament monitor), or both.

-In RRF 3.2 and later, the action on a filament error is to:
+In **RRF 3.2 and later**, the action on a filament error is to:
 * run filament-error#.g if available, where # is the extruder number
 * failing that run filament-error.g if available
 * failing that the Duet enters the Pausing state, shows a message on all available targets with the type of filament error, and invokes system macro pause.g.
 The job is paused and will need manual intervention to resume the print.

-RRF 1.19 to 3.1.1 does not support filament-error macros.
+**RRF 1.19 to 3.1.1** does not support filament-error macros.
 The action on a filament error is to enter the Pausing state, show a message on all available targets with the type of filament error, and invoke system macro pause.g.
 The job is paused and will need manual intervention to resume the print.

 Note that filament monitoring in RRF is only active when printing from SD card.